mbacarella/courage_wolf_generator/README.md

 This is my Courage Wolf Generator implemented as a Clojure leiningen project.

-Impress the ladies by using it to generate sweet videos like this one
+Impress potential mates by by using it to generate sweet videos like this one

 https://www.youtube.com/watch?v=nZGCnDSC4Rc